AnandIsCoding/E-Commerce/README.md

 ### Design Features
 - Fully responsive design for all screen sizes.
 - Tailwind CSS for modern and customizable styling.
 - Consistent UI with reusable components.
+Disabled right click default behaviour of browser to inspect, inspect via f12.

 ## Usage